Diyago/Tabular-data-generation/README.md

 * **target**: pd.DataFrame Input target for the train dataset
 * **test_df**: pd.DataFrame Test dataframe - newly generated train dataframe should be close to it
 * **deep_copy**: bool = True - make copy of input files or not.
 If not input dataframes will be overridden
-* **only_adversarial**: bool = False - only adversarial fitering to train dataframe will be performed
+* **only_adversarial**: bool = False - only adversarial filtering to train dataframe will be performed
 * **use_adversarial**: bool = True - perform or not adversarial filtering
 * **only_generated_data**: bool = False  - After generation get only newly generated, without
-  concating input train dataframe.
+  concatenating input train dataframe.
 * **@return**: -> Tuple[pd.DataFrame, pd.DataFrame] - Newly generated train dataframe and test data

 Thus, you may use this library to improve your dataset quality: